Energy analysis in ice hockey arenas and analytical formula for the temperature profile in the ice pad with transient boundary conditions: Introduction

+Regarding analytical solutions, the literature is far less abundant mostly because of evident technical difficulties.
+General solutions for coupled heat transfer do exist however, since they pertain more general cases such as building foundations and radiant floors. \cite{Somrani20081687} used the Interzone Temperature Profile Estimation (ITPE) method developed in \cite{krarti1999building}, considering an ice pad with constant upper boundary condition (the air temperature just above the ice surface), laying over sand, insulation, a soil layer with time-varying temperature and a water table with constant temperature.

+More recent investigations concentrate on large scales, and consider the entire ice hall in view of numerical integration towards energy optimization, see for instance \cite{MUN20111087}.
+As an example, \cite{doi:10.1177/0144598717723644} formulated a model for assessing the thermal performance of a cooling system consisting of an ice rink, a chiller unit and a spherical thermal energy storage tank.
+Computing the ice rink heat gain and the energy consumption of the chiller unit, they were able to determine the operation time of this large system in function of indoor conditions, storage tank and chiller characteristics.

+Unfortunately, heat flux data during the ice pad resurfacing, which constitutes the more energy consuming event in the entire operative cycle, are still missing from the literature.
+Additionally, in this specific context there currently exists a lack of heat transfer formulas which are easy to apply to practical design problems.

+In this paper we try to address these issues by considering the topic on a smaller scale, i.e. an ice pad element, by means of a bottom-up approach based on measurements.
+For the first time in the literature, we report detailed measurements of the heat flux as well as ice temperature at the surface and at the bottom of the ice pad during resurfacing.
+These constitute the time-dependent boundary conditions (b.c.) for an analytical temperature profile along the ice slab depth which we accordingly compute.

+Though the derivation is rather involved, we recast the resulting temperature profile in function of the boundary conditions as a simple formula which can be easily implemented in common computational software.
+This is another novelty of this paper, aimed at immediate practical usage.
+Our main purpose is indeed to provide a concise reference for practical applications in ice hockey halls, by means of an easily applicable formula for the ice pad temperature together with comprehensive data of heat flux, air stratification and humidity at various heights in the ice hockey arena.

-In particular, most studies focus on larger scales and rely importantly on simulations and/or numerical methods \cite{Caliskan20101418,Bellache2005417,Somrani20081687,Daoud20081782,Teyssedou2013229}, with a few exceptions \cite{Chung}.
-Here we address the topic on a smaller scale, i.e. an ice pad element, using a bottom-up approach that comprises both accurate experimental data and the derivation of an analytical temperature profile in the ice slab.
-Moreover, we choose the resurfacing stages because they are the most complex and energy consuming phases of the operational cycle of an ice hockey hall, due to the large amount of heat transferred to the ice pad in a relatively short time.
-This affects importantly the efficiency and energy consumption of the refrigerating system, as discussed e.g. in \cite{opt1}.
+We choose the resurfacing stages because they are the most complex and energy consuming phases of the operational cycle of an ice hockey hall, due to the large amount of heat transferred to the ice pad in a relatively short time.
+This affects importantly the efficiency and energy consumption of the refrigerating system, and here we aim at finding applicable quantitative knowledge to aid e.g. system control and space heating investigations.

-The present article is aimed to finding applicable quantitative knowledge, which can be used in the actual efforts towards energy costs reduction.
-In our paper \cite{opt1}, we investigated the refrigerating system and studied energy consumption and optimization possibilities.
-Through an analytical calculation, we found the optimal configuration for a maximal coefficient of performance (COP).
-Here we focus on a smaller scale, and consider only the heat transfer processes which affect the ice pad temperature.